exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   GROUP_ID            = 'exasol-kafka-udf-consumers';
 ```

-## Secure connection to Kafka cluster
+## Secure Connection to Kafka Cluster

 Since the recent releases, Apache Kafka supports authentication of connections
 to Kafka brokers from clients (producers and consumers) using either SSL or